microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 methods to control the first-time creation and subsequent loading of your model.

 - `initializingFirstTime()` runs when a client creates the DiceRoller for the first time.
 It does not run when additional clients connect to the application.
-We'll use this to provide an initial value for the die.
+We'll use this to provide an initial value for the dice.

 - `hasInitialized()` runs when clients load the DiceRoller.
 We'll use this to hook up our event listeners to respond to data changes made in other clients.